Sore back treatment starts with your doctor

 It happens all the time: while moving sharply or lifting something heavy, you feel a spasm in your back.
-Maybe you can’t stand up straight afterward; perhaps it hurts for days or weeks.
-It could be a minor strain, or it could be a spinal injury – each condition produces some of the same symptoms, so it’s sometimes difficult to tell.
-While you can find myriad websites with information and advice, it’s important that you visit your physician if you really want to know how to treat a sore back.
+The result can be days and weeks of pain that can make basic movement and normal activity difficult.
+It could be a minor strain, or it could be a spinal injury — it may be hard to tell because the symptoms can be similar.
+While you can find many sources of information and advice, it’s important to consult with your primary care doctor for accurate and effective information on how to treat a sore back.

-- Application of cold and/or heat to reduce pain and swelling
+- Application of ice or heat to reduce pain and swelling

-- Use of pain medication and/or anti-inflammatory drugs
+- Use of pain medication or anti-inflammatory drugs

 - Physical therapy